 Here’s a section from early in the second book, titled The Light Of Future Stars, where Admiral (Ret.)
 Luis Francisco meets with the physical avatar of 4647, a sentient AI investigating troubling activity.
 Why the face-to-face?
 With AIs, who can say for sure?

-Uptown Lima, Esperanza
+Uptown Lima, Capital of Multistellar Planet Esperanza

-And there he stood, the eccentric physical embodiment of the Gateway Authority, flashing a white smile.
-Luis almost unconsciously clamped his jaw down, which he tried to hide bethind a cordial smile of his own.
+And there he stood, the eccentric physical embodiment of the Gateway Authority, flashing a broad, white smile.
+Luis almost unconsciously clamped his jaw down, which he tried to hide behind a cordial smile of his own.

 “Greetings, Director.
 Or do you still go by Fleet Admiral?”